mm80843/T3.5/docs/Benef/PBN__Benef_817.md

 ## Articles mentionning this Benefit

 * [Upper-room ultraviolet air disinfection might help to reduce COVID-19 transmission in buildings: a feasibility study](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_163.md)

+## Name of the Benefit

+Upper-room UVGI can effectively disinfect aerosolized viral particles in the air, reducing the transmission of COVID-19 in buildings.